 Girls deserve to compete on a level playing field.
 Title IX was designed to stop discrimination and create equal athletic opportunities for women.
 However, allowing males (regardless of gender identity) to compete in girls’ sports destroys fair competition and women’s athletic opportunities.
 Allowing males to compete in girls’ sports reverses nearly 50 years of advances for women.
 When we ignore biological reality, girls get hurt.
 In athletics, girls are losing medals, podium spots, public recognition, and opportunities to compete.

 The Pennsylvania Fairness in Women’s Sports Act would protect opportunities for women and girls in athletics by ensuring women are not forced to compete against biological males playing on women’s sports teams.
+In the 2021-2022 legislative session, the Pennsylvania House and Senate both passed this legislation, but Governor Tom Wolf vetoed the bill.
+However, individual school districts can and have implemented such protections themselves.

 Even the world’s best female Olympic athletes would lose to boys and men on any given day.
 In one year, 275 high school boys ran faster times than the lifetime best of World Champion sprinter Allyson Felix.
 Science and common sense tell us that males are generally bigger, faster, and stronger than females.
 They have larger hearts and lungs, denser bones, and stronger muscles.
 No amount of hormone therapy can undo all those advantages.
 Male athletes consistently achieve performances 10% to 20% better than comparably fit and trained female athletes.
 A male’s belief about his gender doesn’t erase his physical advantages over female athletes.